-International trade offers numerous opportunities to support the reach and growth of both direct and indirect environmental services.
-Direct environmental services include those related to sewage, waste disposal, recycling, vehicle emissions and nature protection, as well as eco-tourism and green construction and engineering.
-Indirect environmental services include those related to the assembly, installation, testing, monitoring and maintenance of environmental products (such as wind turbines) as well as technical support and research and development.

-Unlike liberalization of environmental goods, where the focus is primarily on lowering tariffs, the liberalization of environmental services generally involves commitments on market access and national treatment for different types of foreign services suppliers, including for the establishment of subsidiaries for the supply of environmental services and the cross-border movement of people, such as for installation, maintenance, and operation of equipment.
-The focus of negotiations is on rules that prevent non-discrimination between national and international service providers, as well as some technical regulatory issues (e.g., rules on data transfer are relevant, for instance, where these can hinder software updates and performance monitoring related to environmental services and performance).130 Efforts to promote a more circular economy are refreshing calls for trade policy frameworks to facilitate and promote trade in environmental services, such as those related to the refurbishment or remanufacture of goods.
+International trade offers numerous opportunities to support the reach and growth of both direct and indirect environmentalservices.
+Directenvironmentalservices include those related to sewage, waste disposal, recycling, vehicle emissions and nature protection, as well as eco-tourism and green construction and engineering.
+Indirect environmental services include those related to the assembly, installation, testing, monitoring and maintenance of environmental products (such as wind turbines) as well as technical support and research and development.129 subsidiaries for the supply of environmental services and the cross-border movement of people, such as for installation, maintenance, and operation of equipment.
+The focus of negotiations is on rules that prevent non-discrimination between national and international service providers, as well as some technical regulatory issues (e.g., rules on data transfer are relevant, for instance, where these can hinder software updates and performance monitoring related to environmental services and performance).130 Efforts to promote a more circular economy are refreshing calls for trade policy frameworks to facilitate and promote trade in environmental services, such as those related to the refurbishment or remanufacture of goods.131